cloudevents/spec/cesql/spec.md

 Operators MUST be evaluated in order, where the parenthesized expressions have the highest priority over all the other operators.

-OR operations MUST be short-circuit evaluated, where the operation stops evaluation as soon as a `true` value is encountered.
+AND and OR operations MUST be short-circuit evaluated.
+When the left operand of the AND operation evaluates to `false`, the right operand MUST NOT be evaluated.
+Similarly, when the left operand of the OR operation evalues to `true`, the right operand MUST NOT be evaluated.

 #### 3.7.
 Type casting